robotsorcerer/robotsorcerer.github.io/research.md

 layout: page
 ---

 Hi there!
 I am a Researcher at Microsoft Research, New York.
-My work combines the scientific elegance of machine learning and control theory with the practical impact of autonomous systems -- to the end of developing principled data-driven analysis and synthesis for real-world dynamical systems.
+My work combines the elegance of machine learning and control theory with the practical impact of autonomous systems -- to the end of developing principled data-driven analysis and synthesis for real-world dynamical systems.
 Currently, I am focused on a range of topics spanning safety-critical learning systems, interactive machine learning, and devising optimally robust learning schemes for the control of nonlinear dynamical systems.

 #### **Community Service**